nnethercote/perf-book/src/benchmarking.md

 # Benchmarking

-When optimizing a program, you need a way to reliably answer the question "did this change speed things up?"
-This process is sometimes called benchmarking.
+Benchmarking typically involves comparing the speed of two or more programs that do the same thing.
+Sometimes this might involve comparing two or more different programs, e.g. Firefox vs Safari vs Chrome.
+Sometimes it involves comparing two different versions of the same program.
+This latter case lets us reliably answer the question "did this change speed things up?"

 Benchmarking is a complex topic and a thorough coverage is beyond the scope of this book, but here are the basics.